MoranaApps/jacoco-method-filter/README.md

 ### No Tests in Module

-If your module does not contain tests, the jacoco will not generate the jacoco.exec file.
+If your module does not contain tests, JaCoCo will not generate the report.exec file.
-It will lead to an error when the jacoco-cli tries to generate the report.
-You have two options:
-- Deactivate the profile in this module (Not recommended)
-- Allow no exec file in the configuration in integration.

-#### Sbt
-TBD

-#### Maven
-TBD
+In this situation, the generation of the JaCoCo report will be skipped.

 ---